Agentic Mode

 Agentic Mode is a flow of Qodo Gen Chat that dynamically uses tools to analyze requests and provide smarter, more adaptive responses.

-Qodo Gen now supports either Standard or Agentic workflow modes.
+Qodo Gen supports two modes: Standard mode and Agentic mode.

 Behind the scenes, Agentic Mode uses the MCP protocol to integrate external tools.
 These tools help Qodo Gen learn more about your project files, search the web, and connect with various integrations.
 The tools themselves are the "how," not the "what" – meaning they provide the means for the agent to assist, rather than defining the agent's function.